Johanna van Beethoven

 Johanna van Beethoven (née Reiß [Reiss]; 1786–1869) was the sister-in-law of the composer Ludwig van Beethoven.
-She is remembered for the bitter custody battle between herself and the composer over her son Karl, one of the ugliest and traumatic episodes in the composer's life.
+She is remembered for the bitter custody battle between herself and the composer over her son Karl, one of the ugliest and most traumatic episodes in the composer's life.

 Earlier years

 She was the daughter of Anton Reiß (Reiss), a prosperous Viennese upholsterer.
 Her mother was the daughter of a wine merchant and local mayor.

 She was accused of theft by her parents in 1804, an event that would later play a role in her lawsuit with Beethoven.

-On 25 May 1806 she married Kaspar Anton Karl van Beethoven, younger brother of Ludwig.
+On 25 May 1806 she married the younger brother of Ludwig van Beethoven, Kaspar Anton Karl.
 Their only child, Karl van Beethoven, was born about three months later, on 4 September of the same year.